lupyuen/lupyuen.github.io/src/touch.md

 }
 ```

-And that's how we register our CST816S Driver at startup!
+And that's how we initialise our CST816S Driver at startup!

 _What's g_cst816s_fileops?_